 The millennial generation is often summed up with one word: entitled.
-Setting aside whether that's true or not — I'd argue it's not a fair or accurate assessment — the reality is it's one of the many assumptions millennials face during the job application process.
+Setting aside whether that's true or not — it can be argued that it's not a fair or accurate assessment — the reality is it's one of the many assumptions millennials face during the job application process.
 Avoid feeding into it by being reasonable in your requests throughout negotiation.

 4. But Do Always Ask — Especially If You're a Woman

-Here's the flipside, though, to being reasonable in your salary request: If you don't ask, you don't get.
+Here's the flipside to being reasonable in your salary request: If you don't ask, you don't get.
 It's a cliché for a reason — companies do typically expect a certain level of negotiation.
-While it's possible your counter offer will be turned down flat, it's also possible that you will get a bit more money (if not your entire request).
+While it's possible your counteroffer will be turned down flat, it's also possible that you will get a bit more money (if not your entire request).
 Don't leave money on that table!

 5. Take a Moment